 Birding is a popular activity at Darlington.
 Many species of migratory birds can be seen in the park in the spring and fall.
 Check out the bird sightings board at the main park office to find out what has been spotted lately.

 The sheltered waters of McLaughlin Bay are ideal for canoes and paddle boats.
+Only motors up to 9.9hp are permitted on McLaughlin Bay.
 The open waters of Lake Ontario are suitable for larger motorboats and sailboats.

 The sheltered waters of McLaughlin Bay are ideal for canoeing, whether you are an experienced paddler or setting out for the first time.